 No. Based on federal restrictions, the Military Entrance Processing Command can only send the test results to schools, and cannot send the results directly to the district or the CDE.
-The CDE administrates the ASVAB Reporting System to collect the AFQT score, along with other details that will help validate the individual student.
+The CDE administrates the ASVAB Reporting System to collect the AFQT score.

 Can a student take the ASVAB outside of school?
 And if so, would the school receive this student’s results?